foam-framework/foam/tutorial/todo/3-wiring.md

   lot of extra legwork going on behind the scenes in `create` &ndash; like calling `factory` functions.
 - This also shows how our "required" models are accessed: they are available as `this.ModelName`.
-Therefore we have `this.BrowserConfig` and `this.Todo`.
+Therefore we have `this.BrowserConfigU2` and `this.Todo`.

 That's a lot of details in a small snippet of code!
 But we haven't actually